kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

 # Use VPC peering in Azure

-This tutorial explains how to create VPC peering connection between a remote VPC network and Kyma in Azure.
-Tutorial assumes that Cloud Manager module is enabled in your Kyma.
-Steps from this tutorial create new resource group, VPC network and VM, and assigns required roles to provided Kyma service principal in your Azure subscription.
-If you wish to use existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.
+This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in Azure.
+The tutorial assumes that the Cloud Manager module is enabled in your Kyma cluster.
+Follow the steps from this tutorial to create a new resource group, VPC network and VM, and assign required roles to the provided Kyma service principal in your Azure subscription.
+If you want to use the existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.

 ## Steps <!-- {docsify-ignore} -->

-1. Login to Azure and set active subscription
+1. Login to Azure and set the active subscription
    ```shell
    export SUBSCRIPTION=<Name or ID of subscription>
    az login
    az account set --subscription $SUBSCRIPTION
    ```
-2. Assign required roles to Cloud Manager peering service principal
+2. Assign required roles to the Cloud Manager peering service principal
    ```shell
    export SUBSCRIPTION_ID=$(az account show --query id -o tsv)
    export PRINCIPAL_NAME=<Cloud Manager service principal name>